 This OpenInfra Code of Conduct also applies to all spaces managed by the Foundation or authorized by the Foundation, including IRC channels, the mailing lists, issue trackers, Foundation sponsored events and any other forums the Foundation community uses which are managed by the Foundation ("OpenInfra Venues”), including without limitation the Open Infrastructure Projects.
 In addition, violations of this OpenInfra Code of Conduct outside of OpenInfra Venues may affect a person's ability to participate within them after appropriate investigation.
-For the annual Open Infrastructure Summit, please also see the event-specific code of conduct on the Summit website with additional details for speakers, sponsors and attendees.
+For the annual Open Infrastructure Summit, please also see the event-specific code of conduct with additional details for speakers, sponsors and attendees.

 We do not tolerate harassment in any form.
 If you believe someone is violating the OpenInfra Code of Conduct, please see our Reporting Guidelines below.